by Amy Zidell

 Anyway, theoretically, eventually the relevance of these chronically unpacked boxes would diminish with each move to such a point that unpacking these boxes would become unnecessary.
 It's an unconscious pack rat theory.
 I suppose that some mathematically equivalency would result when the number of unpacked boxes reached a certain critical number.
 However, statistical eventualities aside, curiosity would likely get the better of me.
 And why does curiosity get the better of one and not the worst?
 Curiously influenced, I would probably end up unpacking the boxes even if I could find my index of numbered box contents.
 Did I forget to mention the numbering system?
 Because even if you know what's in the box you still want to see it or see how much of it there is or at least I do.

 The first object of my micro-management skills: the dining room.
 My dinning room table was engulfed by a moat of magazines.
 Old magazines.
 Magazines starting from the 70's.
-A painstakingly preserved collection collected by my business partner's grandmother.
-For some reason, after she passed away and my partner was headed off to begin his Ivy League college days I ended up with the magazines.
+A painstakingly preserved collection collected by my a friend's grandmother.
+For some reason, after she passed away and my friend was heading off out of state for a new job, I ended up with the magazines.
 Initially, I thought I would sell them on ebay.
 But they seemed so happy snuggled around the dining room I didn't have the heart to disrupt them.
 Besides, the expense of shipping all these magazines would be prohibitive to be practical.
 There's like ten grocery bags full of them.
 No exaggeration, though I do reserve the right to exaggerate throughout other portions of this article before and after this disclaimer.

 These periodical treasures of Architectural Digest, Bon Appetité, and Connoisseur seemed like good starting cleaning targets.
 I carefully vacuum the bags of magazines removing whatever dust may have collected.
 I gather the bags together in the living room and start with bag one.
-I want to look through and see if I might find an original ad for my car, an early 70's Oldsmobile.
+I want to look through and see if I might find an original ad for classic cars.
 Vintage car ads are rare, desirable gems to find if you didn't know, incase you're not a car collector, or if the phrase Detroit Steel is not obviously perceived as complementary to you.
-A large pile of magazines and an hour of cable programming later, I discover that apparently, Architectural Digest, Bon Appetite and Connoisseur magazines are a bit more upper crust than the target Oldsmobile driving audience.
-Oh I found car ads just not for any cars or years I happen to own.
+A large pile of magazines and an hour of cable programming later, I discover that apparently, Architectural Digest, Bon Appetite and Connoisseur magazines are a bit more upper crust than the target muscle car driving audience.
+Oh I found car ads just not for any cars I've been in.
 There were ads for Cadillac El dorado, for BMW 3.0 CS Sports Coupe, for Jaguars XJ6 and V-12, for Mercedes Benz 450 SE, for Excalibur, for the Chrysler Imperial LaBaron, for Lincoln Continental Mark IV Gold and White, for the Jensen trio including the Interceptor Converse, Interceptor Saloon and the classic Healey as well as the entire line of Rolls Royce including the Silver Shadow Sedan, the Silver Shadow Long Wheelbase, the Corniche Coupe and the Corniche Convertible.
-I'm guessing that trying to find an original ad for old Chevy Blazer would be totally out of the question.
+I'm guessing that trying to find an original ad for old Chevy pickup would be totally out of the question.
 I decide that I don't need to go through ever magazine in every bag.
 Good choice.

 I stack the bags of magazines in my entry area out of context that series of words could sound inappropriate.
 It's too small to be considered a hall, perhaps entryway is more descriptive.
 I realize I'm digging a hole here there I go again.
 Moving on.
 The point is the stacks of magazines are out of the dinning room.
 This singular step makes a huge difference.
 Chairs can now move in and out freely about the table.
 This is really interesting.
 My dog discovers the immense joy of sticking her face through the blinds to gaze upon the front yard.
 Who knew straightening up could be this fun for my dog?

 I force myself to focus on the stack of magazines.
 I am determined to finish one aspect of this process before I move on to other boxes and assorted bric-a-brac.
 The idea of dumping the magazines in the recycling bin seems morally wrong.
-I call my business partner to see if he has any specific preferences for the ultimate magazine destination.
-As usual he remarks, "I trust your judgement," and continues, "I don't want to know what you do with them."
-He agrees that ebay isn't a good option.
-When pressed he comments, "If it was up to me I'd take them to UCLA."
+I call my friend to see if they have any specific preferences for the ultimate magazine destination.
+As usual they remark, "I trust your judgement," and continues, "I don't want to know what you do with them."
+They agrees that ebay isn't a good option.
+When pressed they comment, "If it was up to me I'd take them to UCLA."
 We both knew that wasn't going to happen.
 I had geographical and medical treatment issues with that choice.

 Clearly the option to pursue is to donate the magazines.
 The question is where.
-I thought a library of some sort where Architecture is studied would provide a good home for the magazines, so I call my alma mater Cal State Northridge.
+I thought a library of some sort where Architecture is studied would provide a good home for the magazines, so I call a local State college.
 The 'friends of the library' line bounces me to voicemail.
 I push the number necessary to get to the main library administration.
 They'll know what to do with a magazine donation, right?
 I speak with a pleasant gal and leave a message.
 I am told someone will call me back.
 (Days pass without a response.)
-After I call CSUN I try the Jewish Family Services thrift shop.
+After I call the school I try the Jewish Family Services thrift shop.
 They do a lot of good work.
 I thought what a great way to give back.
 In preparation of Shabbat, they are closed Friday.
 They will be closed Saturday for Shabbat itself.
 I will have to try back on Monday.

 "No," was the answer I got about whether or not the JFS Valley Storefront would like vintage magazines to sell at their thrift shop on Monday.
 I'm certain this answer will remain consistent throughout the week.
 They suggest I try the Jewish Council of Women.
 I reach an administrative office.
 I try to give my magazines away again.
 This group is less helpful than the previous one, and more emphatic, "NO!"